-The compressive strength of the grout of the structural performance test specimens shall be determined by preparing grout compression test specimens using the same grout from each batch (bag) of grout placed into the structural performance test specimens and conducting the tests in accordance with ASTM C109.
+The compressive strength of the grout of the structural performance test specimens shall be determined by preparing grout compression test specimens using the same grout placed into the structural performance test specimens and conducting the tests in accordance with ASTM C109.
 The grout compressive strength test specimens shall be prepared in accordance with the published instructions, and stored and cured under the same conditions as the structural performance test specimens.
 Grout compression tests shall be conducted on a minimum of two compressive strength test specimens at both the beginning and ending of the structural performance tests.
-The beginning tests shall be concurrent with the initiation of the structural performance tests within the permissible tolerance on test age as specified in ASTM C10924 hours of the structural tests.
-To establish the grout strength of the structural performance tested assemblies, the results of the four grout compressive strength tests shall be averaged.
+The beginning tests shall be concurrent with the initiation of the structural performance tests, the results of the four grout compressive strength tests shall be averaged.
 The established grout strength will be expressed in the evaluation report as the minimum grout strength.